 Key electoral issues in 2020, besides Brexit were the NHS, climate change, social care, education and the economy.
 These issues are also recognised by the devolved governments of Scotland and Wales as being of key importance.
 Provision of a growing and effective rail transportation system rose up the agenda and investment in transport infrastructure is now acknowledged as a highly effective way of addressing these key issues.

 Railfuture, via its branches located throughout Britain, has kept in touch with important transport issues both nationally and locally.
-Our manifesto is therefore offered as a piece of research, using the views expressed by our 20,000 members, affiliates and supporters, into what people are saying about railways and the part they can play, beneath the headlines.
+Our manifesto is therefore offered as a piece of research into what people are saying about railways and the part railways can play, beneath the headlines.

 10 key policy areas